 Your Medical Assistant school tuition could be offset by a grant, federal student aid or other sources of assistance.
 The United States government offers more than $100 billion dollars in federal student aid funding to cover tuition, courses, books, materials, and other coursework necessities.

 Launch your Career at our Medical Assistant School

 The Medical Assistant School program includes administrative and clinical courses expected of entry-level positions in a variety of health care settings.
 Students develop skills in front office administration with an introduction to health insurance and basic billing practices.
 The back-office portion focuses on direct patient contact and typical clinical and laboratory skills, such as minor clinical procedures, EKG, phlebotomy, injections, and lab screenings.
 Students will also learn Universal Precautions, OSHA regulations, HIPAA requirements, confidentiality, and the legal aspects applicable to any allied health environment.
 Duties of Medical Assistants vary from office to office depending on office location, size, and specialty.
 They report directly to an office manager, physician, or other health practitioner.

-ACI’s Medical Assistant School is a 10-month program that includes general education and medical specific courses containing lecture and lab experiences where students draw blood, perform injections, EKGs, CPR, and other hands-on activities.
+ACI’s Medical Assistant School is a 8-month (32-week) program that includes general education and medical specific courses containing lecture and lab experiences where students draw blood, perform injections, EKGs, CPR, and other hands-on activities.

 An externship Medical Assistant course is included in this program to provide students with the opportunity to apply their knowledge and skills to real-life situations in a healthcare setting.
 Students are required to complete the required externship hours and other related learning activities prior to graduation.
 Students are not permitted to be paid for work performed during their externship experience.

-After the 9-month training, our students are placed in a medical office or hospital for 180 hours to become familiar with working in a live medical environment where they put their skills to use.
+After the 7-month training, our students are placed in a medical office or hospital for 150 hours to become familiar with working in a live medical environment where they put their skills to use.